Photo by Erik Saulitis for James Sewell Ballet, 2004

 — Jennifer Dunning, New York Times

-Hello and welcome.
-I’m a ballet teacher and performance artist based in Minneapolis, Minnesota.
-Here’s a little about me:
+I’m a ballet teacher and performance artist based in Minneapolis, Minnesota, with a career spanning dance, choreography, and interdisciplinary performance.

-DANCER • I was company member of James Sewell Ballet and Minnesota Dance Theatre and have also danced works by Ernesta Corvino, John Kelly, Morgan Thorson, and George Stamos, among others.
-I trained at The Kirov Academy, School of American Ballet, and Pacific Northwest Ballet School before graduating from The Juilliard School with a BFA in Dance Performance.
+I was a company member of James Sewell Ballet and Minnesota Dance Theatre and have performed works by Ernesta Corvino, John Kelly, Morgan Thorson, and George Stamos, among others.
+My training includes The Kirov Academy, School of American Ballet, and Pacific Northwest Ballet School, culminating in a BFA in Dance Performance from The Juilliard School.

-BALLET TEACHER • I’ve taught ballet for various schools and companies over the past 20+ years, including Ballet Hispánico, James Sewell Ballet, Minnesota Dance Theatre, Ballet Co.Laboratory, and Minnesota Ballet.
-My teaching approach is influenced by all my professional experiences as well as my work with master teachers Andra and Ernesta Corvino.
+For over 20 years, I’ve taught ballet at leading schools and companies, including Ballet Hispánico, James Sewell Ballet, Minnesota Dance Theatre, Ballet Co.Laboratory, and Minnesota Ballet.
+My teaching approach is shaped by my professional experiences and the mentorship of master teachers Andra and Ernesta Corvino.

-CHOREOGRAPHER • My choreography has been presented by Minnesota Dance Theatre, James Sewell Ballet, Minnesota Orchestra, among others.
+My choreography has been presented by Minnesota Dance Theatre, James Sewell Ballet, and Minnesota Orchestra, among others.

-PERFORMANCE ARTIST • Currently, my performance work encompasses dance, theater, and vocal performance.
-Since 2006, I most often perform as Mistress Ginger, and as Ginger authored Mistress Ginger Cooks!: Everyday Vegan Food for Everyone, published in 2014.
+My performance work spans dance, theater, and vocal performance.
+Since 2006, I have frequently performed as Mistress Ginger, blending music and storytelling with a cabaret flair.
+In 2014, I authored Mistress Ginger Cooks!: Everyday Vegan Food for Everyone.

 • Zaraspe Prize for Outstanding Choreography (2001)